 Really, this is eight separate synths with a global mixer.
 The name LuSH-108 is very appropriate and I bet that was a consideration when they named it.

 You can further split individual layers into keyboard zones, making for really interesting combinations of sounds.

 The synth features 32-note polyphony, 8-voice unison oscillators with supersaw, HardSync and typical Saw, Noise and PWM choices.
-A nice sounding sub-oscillator for each layer with 5 waveform choices, two featured LFO’s, two envelopes and a nice sounding filter section.
+A nice-sounding sub-oscillator for each layer with 5 waveform choices, two featured LFOs, and two envelopes with an equally nice-sounding filter section.

 LuSH-101 comes with a whopping 1600+ presets.
 You will never be stuck for inspiration here.